|

 2009 Eagle Requirements

-[very minor adjustments to Scout Spirit requirement (spelling out the requirement for references), to the "positions of responsibility" list (bugler, Venture patrol leader), and an expanded description of the service project process; new leadership positions of Leave No Trace trainer and troop webmaster allowed for Star/Life but not Eagle]
+[very minor adjustments to Scout Spirit requirement (spelling out the requirement for references), to the "positions of responsibility" list (Venture patrol leader, webmaster, Leave No Trace instructor), and an expanded description of the service project process]

 - Be active in your troop, team, crew, or ship for a period of at least six months after you have achieved the rank of Life Scout.